sanuvaradh/Roman_numeral_calculator/README.txt

 autoreconf --install
 ./configure
 make
+make install (to locally execute the program)

 To run the unit tests:
 make check

 The program also supports command line arguments which to pass inputs to and invoke the library functions.
-The format to run rom command line(after make is successful) is:
+The format to run from command line(after make is successful) is:

  <executable_name> <roman_numeral_1> < +/-> <roman_numeral_2>    (Eg: romancalc V + III)